 - Eliminate or reduce non-productive activities to bare minimum.

 Darius suggests good ideas we can learn and inculcate for improving productivity.
 Here are a few from the list –

 1) Eliminate Mindless Browsing –

-This one tactic I have been following lately and have found drastic positive difference.
-Darius suggests following about Internet.
+This is one tactic I have been following lately and have found a drastic positive difference.
+Darius suggests following about the Internet.

 - Shift from Always Connected to Always disconnected (from the net on phone and laptop) and turn on when you need internet.

 - Log off from all social media and check them number of times in a day.

 - When on internet be vigilant about your usage and stick to what your looking for.
 With so much information and distraction on internet, it’s very easy to get sucked in to mindless browsing, end up watching, reading something not even related to what you came for initially.

 - As, they say you can go fast or far.
 Being productive is finding balance between work and break.
 It is essential to take vacation time to rejuvenate and come back to work more energetic.